Education and Certifications

 ART INSTRUCTOR (Contractor), Gr.
 2 –12, Hoonah City School District, Hoonah, AK (2017 to present)

 Developed students' observational sketching skills using dry and wet media in both the classroom and the field.
-Emphasized drawing as visual thinking for the purpose of learning deeply about subject matter.
+Emphasized drawing for the purpose of learning deeply about subject matter.
 Incorporated math concepts into art instruction.
 Collaborated with creative writing teacher to produce relevant multi-media illustrations and pen and ink drawings for a local plant guide.
-Designed and implemented a "sketching to learn" approach for 4th/5th grade science students focusing on local birds and botany.
+Designed and implemented a "sketching to learn" approach for 4th/5th grade science students focusing on local birds and botany, partnering with the First Bloom program at Glacier Bay National Park.
 In grades 2,3, and 4, developed students' basic pencil and pen control as well as their use of a variety of art elements and principles.

 ENGLISH/LANGUAGE ARTS TEACHER, Gr.
 7–12, Hoonah City School District, Hoonah, AK (1992–2016)